Skip to content

 const task: Task = await maestro.createTask("automationLabel", parameters, false)

-For long running tasks such as batch processing of items, it may be wise to allow users to request its interruption.
+For long-running tasks, such as batch item processing, it may be sensible to allow users to request their interruption.

-Here is how to request an interruption for a given task:
+You can include the method to request an interruption for a given task.

-It is responsability of the bot code developer to check the interrupt requested flag and act on it accordingly to stop the task.
+It is the responsibility of the robot code developer to check the return value of the interruption request method (true or false) and act accordingly to interrupt the task.

-It is responsability of the bot code developer to check the interrupt requested flag and act on it accordingly to stop the task.
+It is the responsibility of the robot code developer to check the return value of the interruption request method (true or false) and act accordingly to interrupt the task.

 print("Processing items")